-a.
-Did you gain knowledge directly applicable to the work you do in your shop?
+- Did you gain knowledge you can now apply in your own workshop?

-c.
-Did you gain confidence in trying new procedures?
+- Did you gain confidence to try new procedures?